ArcadeHustle/RingEdge_NoKey_softmod/README.md

 "Intel Management Engine (Intel ME) is a proprietary technology that consists of a microcontroller integrated into the Platform Controller Hub (PCH) chip and a set of built-in peripherals.
 The PCH carries almost all communication between the processor and external devices.
 Therefore, Intel ME has access to almost all data on the computer.
 The ability to execute third-party code on Intel ME would allow for a complete compromise of the platform...
 By exploiting the vulnerability that we found in the bup module, we were able to turn on a mechanism, PCH red unlock, that opens full access to all PCH devices for their use via the DFx chain—in other words, using JTAG.
 One such device is the x86 ME processor itself, and so we obtained access to its internal JTAG interface.
 With such access, we could debug code executed on ME, read memory of all processes and the kernel, and manage all devices inside the PCH.
 We found a total of about 50 internal devices to which only ME has full access, while the main processor has access only to a very limited subset of them." https://www.blackhat.com/docs/eu-17/materials/eu-17-Goryachy-How-To-Hack-A-Turned-Off-Computer-Or-Running-Unsigned-Code-In-Intel-Management-Engine-wp.pdf

-"I have used the Truecrypt plugins in Volatility but they simply do not work" https://www.forensicfocus.com/Forums/viewtopic/p=6582443/

 https://www.synacktiv.com/posts/pentest/practical-dma-attack-on-windows-10.html
 "In order to proceed to a straightforward DMA attack, many prerequisites must be met"